Umesh-Kumar-01/Stamatics-Project/README.md

 As the name suggests, this project is related to Graph Data Structure.
 It helps to master the basics of complicated graph-related algorithms.
 This repository contains two folders.
 The first one has all the assignments, and the second one includes the implementation / Codes of concepts learned throughout the project.

 ### Topics covered in this project:-
- Graph Representation in C++
+- Graph Representation in C++
 - Graph Traversal (DFS/BFS)
 - Find Connected components in a graph
 - Finding Cycles in a forest (Graph)
 - Finding Bridges in a graph
-- Types of Edges (Back Edge, Tree Edge, and Cross Edge )
+- Types of Edges (Back Edge, Tree Edge, Forward Edge and Cross Edge )
+- Topological Ordering
+    - Kahn's Algorithm and a dfs based Algorithm for finding topological Ordering
+- Strongly Connected Components
+    - Kosaraju's Algorithm
+    - Tarjan's Algorithm
+    - Application : 2SAT
+- Euler Path
 - __ Project is continue__

  ### Contact:-